pretix/pretix/doc/api/resources/transactions.rst

   pretix always creates a new transaction whenever there is a change to a ticket that concerns the **price**, **tax rate**, **product**, or **date** (in an event series).

-The :ref:`rest-orders` themselves are not a good representation of the left side of the table since for accounting purposes since they are not immutable:
+The :ref:`rest-orders` themselves are not a good representation of the "Debit" side of the table for accounting purposes since they are not immutable:
 They will only tell you the current state of the order, not what it was a week ago.

-The right column is represented by the :ref:`order-payment-resource` and :ref:`order-refund-resource`.
+The "Credit" column is represented by the :ref:`order-payment-resource` and :ref:`order-refund-resource`.

 Resource description